informidas/vba-basic-documentation/README.md

 #### Objects, Methods and Properties
 An important concept to remember in VBA is that everything is based on a hierarchy of objects.
 The hierarchy for Microsoft Excel is as follows:
 Excel *Application -> Workbook > worksheet > columns and rows > cells and ranges*

+Understanding this hierarchy is important when programming VBA.

+#### Cells and Ranges
+When using VBA to add data to a sheet, we use the range or cell objects to manipulate rows and columns on the Excel spreasheet.
+Ranges are defined by a the keyword **range** followed by an open parenthesis, followed by a cell reference of a letter and a number, followed by a closing parenthesis.
+For example to type a heading Called Product in cell A1 we type:
+*range("A1").value = "Product"*